A Cost-Effective Near-Storage Processing Solution for Offline Inference of Long-Context LLMs: Background

-\textbf{Decoding Procedure.} The following decoding phase, illustrated in \cref{fig:background1}(b), proceeds as follows: First, \bcircled{1} the GPU retrieves the weights of an attention layer and the output of the previous layer as input. \bcircled{2} The GPU then performs the QKV projection. \bcircled{3} Unlike in the prefill stage, the stored KV cache for each layer is loaded for multi-head attention (MHA) computation. \bcircled{4} Note that the MHA computation is performed on the CPU using the loaded KV cache.
-Since MHA primarily involves less computationally intensive General Matrix-Vector Multiplication (GEMV) operations, it can be efficiently handled by the CPU, avoiding the need to transfer the KV cache to the GPU via PCIe interconnect for computation~\cite{flexgen, infinigen}. \bcircled{5} The generated output activations are transferred back to the GPU from CPU, and the weights ($W_O$, $W_{MLP}$) for the MLP computation are loaded onto the GPU.
-Then, \bcircled{6} the GPU processes the MLP computation.
-Finally, \bcircled{7} the newly generated KV cache for the newly generated token is written back to the original location of the KV cache for future decoding stages.
-This decoding process (\bcircled{1} through \bcircled{7}) is repeated iteratively for each transformer block, with the entire inference process for all layers continuing until the model generates an end-of-sequence token or the number of generated tokens reaches the requested output length.
+\textbf{Decoding Procedure.} In the decoding stage (\cref{fig:background}(b)), \circled{1} the GPU retrieves the attention layer weights and the output of the previous layer. \circled{2} The GPU performs the QKV projection. \circled{3} The stored KV cache for each layer is loaded. \circled{4} The self-attention (\texttt{ATN}) is performed using the loaded KV cache. \circled{5} The weights ($W_O$, $W_{MLP}$) for the MLP computation are loaded onto the GPU. \circled{6} The GPU processes the MLP computation. \circled{7} The KV cache for the newly generated token is written back to its original location for future iterations.
+This sequence of steps (\circled{1}--\circled{7}) is repeated for each transformer block until sequence completion.

-\textbf{I/O Analysis.} With \baseline, there is a significant benefit from reducing the total number of weight loads for computation, which scales with the batch size and leads to high throughput.
-However, this method incurs considerable I/O overhead due to the large size of the KV cache.
-To quantify the total traffic, let the batch size be represented by $b$, the input sequence length by $s$, the output sequence length by $n$, the number of attention heads by $h$, and the hidden dimension per head by $d$.
-The prefill stage can be considered at iteration $i = 0$, while subsequent stages in the range [$1$, $n$) correspond to the decoding stages.